FazlijaYlli/AMT-PROJET/harmony/README.md

 This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.

 ## Launching the web application
-1. Install the Tauri CLI : `cargo install create-tauri-app --locked`
+1. Install the Tauri CLI step 1 : `cargo install create-tauri-app --locked`
+2. Install the Tauri CLI step 2 : `cargo install tauri-cli`
-2. Launch : `cargo tauri dev`
+3. Launch : `cargo tauri dev`

 ## Recommended IDE Setup